Martyn "Bomber" Bradbury: Radio New Zealand saga

 After a regular guest spot on RNZ's show The Panel, the network withdrew an invitation for Bradbury to return as a panellist.
 While Bradbury claimed he had been "banned" for criticising the New Zealand Prime Minister, John Key, RNZ said he had not been banned, and that he had been removed as a panellist after breaching their editorial policy.
 According to Radio NZ "Mr Bradbury’s comments were inconsistent with information that he had provided to programme producers before going on air.
-Mr Bradbury later apologised to the programme’s executive producer.
+Bradbury later apologised to the programme’s executive producer.
 It was made clear to him that while his invitation to appear as an occasional guest on The Panel was being withdrawn, it was not a 'lifelong ban' and it did not apply to other Radio New Zealand programmes".

 Television

-Bradbury hosted Bomber's Blog – the war on news, on Triangle TV – renamed Face TV before it disbanded.
 He hosted an investigative television series called Stake-Out which used hidden cameras to catch people in the act of committing criminal or immoral acts on film.
 He hosted Citizen A on Face TV.

+Online

+In late September 2024, Bradbury and former National Party staffer and lobbyist Matthew Hooton received legal letters from former National Party leader Don Brash's legal counsel Stephen Franks after Hooton made remarks attacking Brash's character and accusing him of promoting racism against Māori during his parliamentary career and as leader of Hobson's Pledge during a Working Group podcast; in which Bradbury served as a co-host.
+Following the complaint, Bradbury released a statement stating that Hooton sincerely apologised for his remarks about Brash.

+In late April 2025, Bradbury confirmed that he had suspended The Working Group current affairs podcast following a dispute with its co-owner Damien Grant over Bradbury's criticism of Israel's conduct during the Gaza war and the New Zealand Initiative's relationship with the Atlas Network.

+On 19 April 2025, The Working Group was replaced with a new online weekly current affairs podcast series called The Bradbury Group.
+It is sponsored by Waatea News and is available on Rova, YouTube, Sky TV and Facebook.
+Notable guests have included Labour leader Chris Hipkins, Te Pāti Māori president John Tamihere, The New Zealand Herald columnist Matthew Hooton and New Zealand Council of Trade Unions economist Craig Renney.